The Arctic Ocean Dynamics

 Transportation

-- By Plane: Fly ta flight to Roissy-Charles de Gaulle or Orly airports.
-From the airport, you can take a taxi or the RER B line to the Luxembourg station.
+- By Plane: Fly into Roissy–Charles de Gaulle or Orly.
+From either airport, you can take the RER B to Luxembourg station, or a taxi.

 -